It's strange. Seems like every populated urban center of some kind is referred to as "the city of lights" and somehow none of them ever sleep.

 A line from "Everybody's Free (To Wear Sunscreen)" popped up in my head.

+Live in New York City once, but leave before it makes you hard; live in Northern California once, but leave before it makes you soft.
 I've been made soft (erection jokes are welcomed, if not encouraged here.)
 Constantly I preach self growth and betterment, but at the end I've been overtaken by emotional imbalance and dependency.
 At this stage in my life, my own instability needs to take the back seat.
 I wish to work toward something that I can be proud of, something I can show for.
 I've always described myself as an idealist trapped in very real confines.
 It's time to navigate around these walls so I can breathe regardless of my identity.
 If not now, when?

 My writing is a representation of myself at a point in time.
 I'm frantically typing away because I want to put this perspective in ink.
 More broadly: for the few moments that I take it all so seriously, I've always meant the words that I say.
 Even if it stands true for just a particular moment, I'm never just playing house-- not even during a one night stand.